The Jimmy Timmy Power Hour: Production

 Each special in the Jimmy Timmy Power Hour series combines the 2D hand-drawn traditional animation of the Fairly OddParents and the 3D computer-generated imagery animation of The Adventures of Jimmy Neutron, Boy Genius.
 This blending of animation techniques was a technical challenge for the studios responsible for both series, according to Keith Alcorn, co-founder of series producer DNA Productions.

 Release and reception

-According to Variety, the first special was seen by nearly five million viewers on its Nickelodeon premiere, on May 7, 2004.
+According to Variety, the first episode was seen by nearly five million viewers on its Nickelodeon premiere, on May 7, 2004.
 Terry Kelleher of People gave the first special three stars out of four, calling it a "blast of creativity" although hard to follow.
 The Washington Post similarly gave it praise.
+In his review of the DVD release, John Sinnott of DVD Talk called the first special "an above-average extra-long episode."
+He also praised the "funny gags" for "[Jimmy and Timmy] poke fun at each other's setting and basically have a good time."
 The network considered it a success.

-The second special, aired January 16, 2006, was seen by nearly 5.5 million viewers, according to The New York Times.
-The third and final special aired July 21, 2006.
+The second episode, aired January 16, 2006, was seen by nearly 5.5 million viewers, according to The New York Times.

+The third and final episode aired July 21, 2006.
+It serves as the series finale for The Adventures of Jimmy Neutron, Boy Genius.
+It was also intended to be the series finale of The Fairly OddParents, until season six of that series was ordered for production by Nickelodeon.

+In 2020, Screen Rant ranked the trilogy specials at "Nickelodeon: 5 Best Original Movies (& 5 You Totally Forgot About)".
+In 2024, Game Rant ranked it at number nine of "9 Best Nickelodeon Cartoon Crossovers".